BatmanAoD/project-ffi-unwind/rfcs/niko.md

 such as C++.

 **WARNING:** The specifiation for the "C unwind" ABI is being actively developed and is currently very incomplete.
-In particular, it is **not currently possible to unwind between Rust and non-Rust frames in a fully specified fashion**.
+In particular, **the behavior of an unwinding operation between Rust and non-Rust frames is not fully specified.**
 If you would like to learn more about the specification effort, or to get involved, please visit the repository for the [ffi-unwind project], which contains a lot more details.

+> XXX maybe just refer to the 'project group' section rather than linking to
+> the repo here?

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation